-We expect the average long term difference between RPI and CPI to be 0.8% p.a. compared with 0.5% p.a. used at the 2010 valuation.
+Due to further analysis of the Consumer Prices Index ("CPI") since 2010, we expect the average long term difference between the Retail Prices Index ("RPI") and CPI to be 0.8% p.a. compared with 0.5% p.a. at the 2010 valuation.

-The assumption for RPI is derived from market data as the difference between the yield on long-dated fixed interest and index-linked government bonds.
+At the previous valuation, the assumption for RPI was derived from market data as the difference between the yield on long-dated fixed interest and index-linked government bonds.
+At this valuation, we have adopted a similar approach.